ibm-cloud-docs/ContinuousDelivery/cd_iam_security.md

 {:download: .download}

-# Managing user access to Continuous Delivery in resource groups
+# Managing user access for Continuous Delivery in resource groups
 {: #cd-iam-security}

 Access to {{site.data.keyword.contdelivery_full}} service instances in resource groups for users in your account is controlled by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).